Shunk Gulley Oyster Bar: Gulf Views, Fresh Coastal Flavor, and a Taste of Apalachicola

 And the 2-inch cup is full of creamy, briny meat that they serve raw with a lemon and a dish of cocktail sauce.
 Nothing fancy, just fresh and unadulterated.

-It was serendipity that brought Barnes to Rattlesnake Cove.
-The oyster company is owned by Steve Rash who coincidentally also owns Waterstreet Seafood.
-Rash put his first crop of spat (oyster seed) in the water in 2022, and this year after a lot of tender-loving-care, they had their first harvest.
-Now they are available to customers like Barnes on a limited basis.
+The connection to Rattlesnake Cove came through Waterstreet Seafood, whose owner, Steve Rash, also owns the oyster company.
+Rash put his first crop of spat (oyster seed) in the water in 2022, and this year, after a lot of care, they had their first harvest.
+Now they are available to restaurants like Shunk Gulley on a limited basis.

 “Rattlesnake Cove on St. George Island is a fantastic place for oysters.
 It’s protected, has [pristine] water quality, and great water flow.
 The oysters grow really well.
 The salinity, the pH, and the different minerals in the water produce a fantastic oyster.
 And growing on the water’s surface gives them a much cleaner taste,” explained Rash.